slavcokirov/helm-go-app/README.md

 ## Deployment steps

-1. Push the docker image to your docker repository
-2. Edit the values.yaml file
-3. Add your k8s api-server and kube-token as drone secrets
+1. Add your k8s api-server and kube-token as drone secrets
-4. Push to your remote git repository to trigger a drone ci deployment
+2. Push to your remote git repository to trigger a drone ci deployment

 ### Manual Deployment

 1. ```helm install RELEASE-NAME ./helm-chart/go-k8s/```
 2. ```helm uninstall RELEASE-NAME```

+### Note
+    The docker image in values.yaml is created using the Dockerfile.
+    You can create your own image using the same file, but don't forget to edit the values.yaml file.

 ## External links